bitlabstudio/django-libs/README.rst

   context.
 * A decorator ``lockfile`` for wrapping ``handle`` methods of admin commands so that they never run twice at the same time.
+* A ``getCookie`` js function that can be used to retrieve the csrf token for AJAX POST requests.

 **Coming soon**: